OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-24.md

 ## 2 Chronicles 24:17

-But after the death of Jehoiada, the officials of Judah came and bowed down to the king, and the king listened to them.
+However, after Jehoiada's death, the officials of Judah came and bowed down to the king, and the king heeded their advice.

 ---